Joe Schiavoni: Education

 While in the Senate, Schiavoni has been an outspoken advocate for public education and charter school reform.
 He has penned legislation to create stronger charter school oversight.

 In October 2014, Schiavoni proposed a grant program to help Ohio schools create bullying prevention programs.
 In February 2015, he reintroduced the bullying prevention grant program, along with legislation that would provide additional funding for school safety initiatives.

 Schiavoni has been a vocal opponent of the controversial Ohio law that gives an unelected CEO "complete operational, managerial and instructional control" of failing Ohio school districts.
 Schiavoni and Representative Michele Lepore-Hagan held town hall meetings in Youngstown to seek resident input on the new law.
 The two legislators then introduced companion legislation in the House and Senate to adjust the law according to recommendations made by local educators and families.

-He and other top Democratic lawmakers also called for the removal of State Superintendent Richard Ross. "citing the recent scandal involving the cover up of failing charter school grades in state evaluations, the plan to takeover the Youngstown public schools crafted behind closed doors, and general lack of accountability to the State Board of Education and the public."
+He and other top Democratic lawmakers also called for the removal of State Superintendent Richard Ross. "citing the recent scandal involving the cover up of failing charter school grades in state evaluations, the plan to take over the Youngstown public schools crafted behind closed doors, and general lack of accountability to the State Board of Education and the public."
 Ross eventually resigned.

 Schiavoni requested a special audit of the Ohio Department of Education after it was discovered that failing online charter school data had been omitted to make Ohio charter schools appear more successful overall.

 In early 2016, state audits found that at least three online charter schools (e-schools), which are paid per full time student, had been significantly overpaid due to inaccurate recording and reporting of student attendance.
 In response, Senator Schiavoni and the Senate Democratic Caucus called for increased scrutiny for e-schools.
 Schiavoni introduced a bill - Senate Bill 298 - to reform attendance data collection and reporting rules for e-schools.
 Among other provisions, Senate Bill 298 would require e-schools to keep complete and accurate records of the times when each student participated in online coursework.
 That data would be reported to the state each month.
 If a student failed to log into their classes for 10 consecutive days, the bill would require the child's e-school to alert the state and the student's parents/guardians.